Types of Denture Repairs: When Same-day Repair is Appropriate

 How Do Dentures Get Damaged?

-Modern-day dentures are made and designed to last for a long time.
-Nonetheless, they remain susceptible to breaks and cracks.
-Dentures can break due to several reasons.
-Here are some of the causes:- Not fitting – Wearing dentures that don’t fit well in your mouth causes uneven distribution of bite forces causing the appliance to rock in your mouth.
+- Not fitting – Wearing dentures that don’t fit well in your mouth causes uneven distribution of bite forces causing the appliance to rock in your mouth.
 Over time, the rocking causes the denture to weaken and break.

 - Banging/dropping – Accidentally knocking off your dentures against the tap or dropping the dentures in the sink when cleaning them is a top cause of damaged dentures.
 The impact is usually enough to cause a weak spot which may lead up to your denture breaking a few months later.